tritemio/FRETBursts/docs/source/absolute_beginner.rst

 and extract it inside a folder accessible by the Jupyter Notebook App.

-Next, in the new Jupyter Notebook Dashboard click on the folder containing the FRETBursts notebooks and open the us-ALEX tutorial and follow the instructions therein.
+Next, in the new Jupyter Notebook Dashboard click on the folder containing the FRETBursts notebooks.

+For first time users, we recommend to start from the notebook:

+- `FRETBursts - us-ALEX smFRET burst analysis <http://nbviewer.ipython.org/urls/raw.github.com/tritemio/FRETBursts_notebooks/master/notebooks/FRETBursts%2520-%2520us-ALEX%2520smFRET%2520burst%2520analysis.ipynb>`__

+and follow the instructions therein.

 Remember, to run the notebooks step-by-step (one cell a time) keep pressing *shift + enter*.
 To run the entire notebook in a single step click on menu